Background of the Day of the Unborn Child

 Pro-life advocates around the world increasingly celebrate March 25 as the Day of the Unborn Child and use it to call for a respect for life from conception.
 Recognition of the day has spread from Latin America to Europe and continues to grow each year.

-Celebrations included Spain marking the day with over 200 civil associations participating in a march to defend life and 42 different localities throughout the country held demonstrations supporting the march with the theme "Say yes to life".
+Celebrations have included Spain marking the day with over 200 civil associations participating in a march to defend life and 42 different localities throughout the country held demonstrations supporting the march with the theme "Say yes to life".

 Slovakia marked the Day of the Conceived Child with a week-long campaign featuring media and television outreach supported by a coalition of NGOs associated with the Forum for Life, with the message, "Life is beautiful.
 Protect it from conception".
-The campaign also includes billboards, leaflet distribution, a white ribbon show of solidarity and a screening of the movie Bella.
+The campaign also included billboards, leaflet distribution, a white ribbon show of solidarity and a screening of the movie Bella.